Variations on $\Delta^1_1$ Determinacy and $\aleph_{\omega_1}$: Introduction

-I wish to thank Tony Martin for inspiring conversations on the present results.
-He provided the argument for Remark\:\ref{rem:Too-Weak}, below, and observed that my first proof of Theorem\:\ref{thm:Hyp-Det-Sigma} (used for an early version of the main result) was needlessly complex.
-Parts of §\ref{sec:Delta-Det-Properties-Sigma} go back to the author's dissertation \cite{Sami:Dissertation}, it is a pleasure to acknowledge Robert Solovay's direction.
+I wish to thank Tony Martin for inspiring exchanges on the present results.
+He provided the argument for Remark \ref{rem:Too-Weak}, below, and observed that my first proof of Theorem \ref{thm:Hyp-Det-Sigma} was needlessly complex.
+Parts of §\ref{sec:Properties-Sigma} go back to the author's dissertation~\cite{Sam76}, it is a pleasure to acknowledge Robert~Solovay's direction.

-\section{Preliminaries and Notation}
+\section{Preliminaries and notation}

-The effective descriptive set theory we shall need, as well as basic hyperarithmetic theory, is from Moschovakis' \cite{Moschovakis:DST}, whose terminology and notation we follow.
-For the theory of admissible sets, we refer to Barwise's~\cite{Barwise:Admissible_Sets}.
-Standard facts about the \bL\nb-hierarchy are used without explicit mention: see Devlin's \cite{Devlin:Constructibility}, or Van~Wesep's~\cite{Van_Wesep}. {}
+The effective descriptive set theory we shall need, as well as basic hyperarithmetic theory, is from Moschovakis' \cite{Mos09}, whose terminology and notation we follow.
+For the theory of admissible sets, we refer to Barwise's~\cite{Bar75}.
+Standard facts about the \bL\nb-hierarchy are used without explicit mention: see Devlin's \cite{Dev77}, or Van~Wesep's~\cite{Wes00}. \smallbreak

 $\cN = \omega^\omega = \bN^\bN$ denotes Baire's space (the set of \emph{reals}), and \cD the set of Turing degrees.
-Subsets of \cD shall be identified with the corresponding (Turing closed) sets of reals. $\rec$, $\hypr$, and $\equiv_T$, $\equiv_h$ denote, respectively, Turing and hyperarithmetic (or \DDelta11) reducibility, and equivalence.
+Subsets of \cD shall be identified with the corresponding (Turing closed) sets of reals. $\rec$, $\hypr$, and $\eqT$, $\eqH$ shall denote, respectively, Turing and hyperarithmetic (i.e. \DDelta11) reducibility, and equivalence.